 In 2013, GLAHW Member, Ken MacGregor had a brilliant idea for a Special Auction Prize at the annual Monster Mash for Literacy Bash – raffle off the opportunity for the winner’s name to become the sole theme of a future Anthology.
 Several brave souls went into the hat and one emerged victorious.
 Thus, Recurring Nightmares was born.

-We have now opened this anthology to all writers in the Sci-Fi, Horror, Dark Fantasy genre.
-We however always encourage new members, so join us, won’t you?
+We have now opened this anthology to all writers in the Horror and Dark Fantasy genre.
+We, however, always encourage new members, so join us, won’t you?

-The theme for Recurring Nightmares IV (2017) is Ruth’s Nightmares.
-Every story must contain the character’s name and a dog and/or a quilt (see below).
+The theme for Recurring Nightmares IV (2019) is Nicole’s Nightmares.
+Every story must contain the character’s name and a traveling carnival.

-Deadline is March 31, 2017 with a publication date of June/July 2017, with cover art to be announced.
+Deadline is MARCH 1, 2019 with a publication date of JULY 2019, with cover art to be announced.

 Please submit all stories to email@example.com

-Ruth’s Recurring Nightmares (the fourth in the series) guidelines for writers:
+Nicole’s Recurring Nightmares (the fifth in the series) guidelines for writers:

-Thank you for choosing to submit to the fourth annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.
+Thank you for choosing to submit to the fifth annual Great Lakes Association of Horror Writers (GLAHW) mini-anthology.

 I will be editing the stories, but I will not make any changes without first discussing them with you, the writer.
 I’m a writer, too, and I know what it’s like to have my story altered without my consent.
 I won’t do that to you.
 Having said that, however, I will try my best to make each of the stories in this anthology the best they can be.
 So, if I give you notes, I’d appreciate it if you’d consider them carefully.
 I’m not saying you have to agree with me (I’ve had plenty of writers argue with me, and sometimes, I see their point and concede the edit).
 Just that you listen.

-Unfortunately, we are not in a position to pay our authors yet, other than with a physical copy of the paperback book.
-We’re happy to mail it to you anywhere in the U.S. Authors outside the U.S., well, talk to us.
-We’ll see if we can work something out.
+Unfortunately, we aren’t in a position to pay our authors, but you get our eternal thanks and a copy of the paperback book.
+We’re happy to mail it to you anywhere in the U.S. Authors outside the U.S., you will get our eternal thanks and a digital copy.

 Here’s the 2014’s debut: